erictcarter/Integrated-Marketing-Analytics/README.md

 - Run Code `python Pearson .py`
 - Check output for all the visualization
 ### IPython
-Follow the instructions in the notebook `pyspark.ipynb` Follow the instructions in the notebook `Pearson .ipynb`
+Follow the instructions in the notebook `.ipynb` Follow the instructions in the notebook ` .ipynb`